jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 @       IN      A       192.168.1.155
 ```

 That's all you need to do to make a working DNS, but we need to go one step further and enable logging.
 Enabling logs will allow us to capture queries from the infected machine and save them for processing.
 This file doesn't have any system-specific content so feel free to just copy and paste it if you want.
-Make these changes to `/etc/bind/named.conf`.
+Pop these changes into `/etc/bind/named.conf`:
 ```
 include "/etc/bind/named.conf.options";
 include "/etc/bind/named.conf.local";